 Plus the secret to keep guacamole from turning brown.

-I was once invited to one of those awesome personal development conferences.
-It was going to be a great evening of networking, socializing and of course self-development.
+I was once invited to one of those interesting personal development conferences.
+It was going to be a great evening of networking, socializing, and of course, learning about … self-development.

 After going through my messy recipe book with dozens of notes and different sized papers…